Valentino (fashion designer): Early life and 1950s Paris years

-Valentino was born in Voghera, in the province of Pavia, Lombardy, Italy.
+Valentino was born in Voghera, in the Italian province of Pavia, on the 11th of May 1932.
 His mother named him after screen idol Rudolph Valentino.
 He became interested in fashion while in primary school in his native Voghera, when he apprenticed under his aunt Rosa and local designer Ernestina Salvadeo, an aunt of noted artist Aldo Giorgini.
 Valentino then moved to Paris to pursue this interest with the help of his mother Teresa de Biaggi and his father Mauro Garavani.
-There he studied at the École des Beaux-Arts and at the Chambre Syndicale de la Couture Parisienne.
+There Valentino studied at the École des Beaux-Arts and at the Chambre Syndicale de la Couture Parisienne.

 His first choice for an apprenticeship, in Paris, was Jacques Fath, then Balenciaga.
 He found an apprenticeship with Jean Dessès where he helped Countess Jacqueline de Ribes sketch her dress ideas.
 He then joined Guy Laroche for two years.

 After five years, Valentino left Jean Dessès over an incident about prolonging a vacation in Saint-Tropez that still makes him uncomfortable today.
 Rescued by his friend Laroche, he joined his "tiny, tiny" fashion house.
 After discussions with his parents, he decided to return to Italy and set up in Rome in 1959, as pupil of Emilio Schuberth and then collaborated with Vincenzo Ferdinandi's atelier before opening his own fashion house.